 June, 2017: What does German bratwurst and kayaking with seals have in common?
 Usually very little but if you head to the rather random Namibian town of Swakopmund, you’ll find both in plentiful supply.
 After a mildly frustrating time in Windhoek, we headed to this bizarre little village in search of fine German beer, cured pork products and a date with a whole lot of seals.
-The coastline around Swakopmund and Walvis Bay to the south plays home to huge colonies of seals and we had it on good advice that kayaking with seals was one of the best experiences in Africa.
+The coastline around Swakopmund and Walvis Bay to the south plays home to huge colonies of seals and we had it on good advice that kayaking with seals was one of the best experiences in Namibia, if not all of Africa (for other unique things to do in Namibia, check this out).
 We wanted in.

 Kayaking with seals: a brief look at Namibia’s German history